 Eric and I are planning to plant a few cherry trees and apple trees around the property, so I hope this blog will be full of cherry-inspired recipes as the years go by!

 I sorted through the bags of cherries before embarking on my projects, and the best fruit went into making a gallon of Cherry Wine.
-The broken open or soft fruit was set aside to make a nice jar of Cherry Cordial since the booze would kill off any mold or other microscopic friends in the mushy cherries.
+Broken open or soft fruit was set aside to make a nice jar of Cherry Cordial since the booze would kill off any mold or other microscopic friends in the mushy cherries.

-The cordial making process is pretty simple – here’s how I made mine!
+The cordial-making process is pretty simple – here’s how I made mine!

 Cherry Cordial Recipe

 Pro-tip: Don’t wear white or anything you don’t want to be stained with bright red spots.